 Related reading: A symphony in love

-Mohan gave up his first love, that of flying fighter aircrafts, to retain Saroj.
+Mohan gave up his first love, that of flying fighter aircraft, to retain Saroj.
 He left the Air Force to settle for less risky commercial flying.
-Saroj too sought alternate therapies like yoga and medication to cope with her fears.
+Saroj too sought alternative therapies like yoga and medication to cope with her fears.

 Their marriage continues to fly.